It can be tough to tell if you're depressed. But if you know what the

 On the flip side, depression can also cause you to feel

 hungrier than usual.
 "Some people notice an increased appetite during depressive episodes, and will eat as a way to cope with their bad feelings," Lakshmin says.
 "Even with an increased appetite, most people who are experiencing early signs of depression will still feel that food doesn't taste as good."
-Co worker is argueing with friend over office table Shutterstock
+7 You're Less Patient Co worker is argueing with friend over office table Shutterstock

 "Depression is an emotionally depleted state, and early on, you may show signs of decreased emotional reserve," Lakshmin says.
 "This could take the form of snapping at coworkers or feeling impatient with family members."
 You might argue more with your partner, or feel annoyed by a friend's every move.